upb-uc4/api/hlf/chaincode/errors.md

 ## <a id="AllTransactions" />All Transactions

-In the following, the specific errors that can be returned by every transaction.
+In the following, the specific errors that can be returned by every transaction are defined.

 - [GenericError](#GenericError)
   ```json